Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 > You can be impacted at any time in the feature if you plan an upgrade of an existing database
 > from the Neo4j Community Edition (CE) to the Neo4j Enterprise Edition (EE).

-Despite the new format doesn't imply any side effect to Linkurious Enterprise (when used on a new db), the actual migration from an old format to the `block` format (on an existing db) will cause a change to the Neo4j internal IDs of the nodes and relationships ([source](https://neo4j.com/docs/operations-manual/current/database-internals/store-formats/#change-store-format)).
+The new `block` format is compatible with Linkurious Enterprise, but migrating an existing database to `block` format will cause changes to the Neo4j internal IDs of the nodes and relationships ([source](https://neo4j.com/docs/operations-manual/current/database-internals/store-formats/#change-store-format)).

 > [!CAUTION]
 > If the references (Neo4j internal IDs) used by Linkurious Enterprise to access data change,
-> the coherence of the visualizations and cases stored in Linkurious Enterprise is compromised
+> the integrity of visualizations and cases stored in Linkurious Enterprise will be compromised,
-> with a very high risk of seeing different information than what was originally saved.
+> causing the wrong nodes and relationships to be displayed as the content of these visualizations and cases.

 If you are already using [Alternative IDs](https://doc.linkurious.com/admin-manual/latest/alternative-ids/) in Linkurious Enterprise, you are not relying anymore on the Neo4j internal IDs and hence not impacted by this section.